-How one Wall Street bigshot found himself in prison, and the company he launched after his release that connects the formerly incarcerated with second-chance jobs.
+How one Wall Street bigshot found himself in prison, and the company he launched after his release connects the formerly incarcerated with second-chance jobs.

 Approximately one in three American adults have criminal records – that’s 70 million people, and nearly 75 percent of them are still unemployed a year after their release.
 With few prospects to cover basic expenses, many ex-offenders return to illicit activities.
 Unable to make ends meet, an overwhelming majority (89 percent) are unemployed at the time of their re-arrest.
 The stigmas surrounding people with conviction histories systematically exclude them from countless job opportunities, and the current state of affairs shows little sign of improvement.